 To request an exemption, go to https://ag.hawaii.gov/travelexemption.
 Please allow a week for processing.

 Hawaii Travel Restrictions on Individual Islands...

 The response to COVID-19 by the different Hawaiian counties has created a patchwork of emergency rules, orders, and proclamations.
 Naturally, we recognize this may cause some confusion to visitors.
 This is especially true since some of these rules and regulations are universal for all of Hawaii, such as the requirement that people must wear facial masks when entering places of business and in all airports; while other rules differ between the individual counties.
-Below we've posted up-to-date list of the unique measures and emergency orders for each individual island/county.
+Below we've posted an up-to-date list of the unique measures and emergency orders for each individual island/county.
 We've also included links to the most relevant official resources.

+Oahu has introduced a new program for reducing the spread of COVID-19 on the island, with criteria set for loosening & tightening restrictions on both businesses and activities to keep the residents of Oahu safe.
 Oahu is currently beginning to re-open in phases (tiers) and certain businesses and operations can begin to operate again on Oahu.